Skip to main content

 Adoption of International Standards

-Similarly, in June 2017, the Organization for the Harmonization of Business Law in Africa (OHADA) issued Regulation No. 01/2017/CM/OHADA Pratiques Professionelles de la Comptabilité et de l’Audit dans les pays membres de l’OHADA mandating PAOs within OHADA member states to develop and implement QA review systems.
+In addition, the Organization for the Harmonization of Business Law in Africa (OHADA) issued Regulation No. 01/2017/CM/OHADA, effective January 1, 2018, which requires PAOs in member states to establish and implement QA review systems aligned with international best practices.

-Cameroon is a member state of both regional communities and as such, the Ordre National des Experts-Comptables du Cameroun (ONECCA-Cameroon) is responsible for adopting and implementing appropriate procedures nationally.
+As a member of both CEMAC and OHADA, the Ordre National des Experts-Comptables du Cameroun (ONECCA-Cameroon) is responsible for implementing a QA review system at the national level.

 Current Status: Partially Adopted

-At a national level, Law No. 2011/009 Relating to the Practice of the Accounting Profession and the Functioning of the ONECCA-Cameroon regulates the accountancy profession and the activities of the Ordre National des Experts-Comptables du Cameroon (ONECCA-Cameroon).
-Law No. 2011/009 further details the CEMAC IPD requirements and stipulates that candidates must hold a professional accounting diploma recognized by the State of Cameroon, complete three years of practical experience, and pass written and verbal examinations organized by ONECCA-Cameroon to ensure candidates have sufficient knowledge of the Cameroonian institutional, legal, and fiscal environment.
+At the national level, Law No. 2011/009 Relating to the Practice of the Accounting Profession and the Functioning of ONECCA-Cameroon operationalizes these requirements.
+Candidates must hold a State-recognized qualification, complete practical experience, and pass additional examinations administered by ONECCA-Cameroon to demonstrate knowledge of the national legal and regulatory environment.

 Current Status: Partially Adopted